flyingmachine/brave-clojure-web/content/namespaces.md

 ```

 The way I think about this is that I imagine I am an extremely
-impatient academic thrust into the middle of an international plot.
+impatient academic specializing in semiotics-au-fromage, or the study
+of symbols as they relate to cheese.
+Suddenly, I'm thrust into the
-All across the world, sacred and historically important cheeses have
+middle of an international plot.
+All across the world, sacred and
-gone missing.
-Wisconsin's Standard Cheddar: gone!
-The Great Cheese
+historically important cheeses have gone missing.
+Wisconsin's Standard
-Jars of Tutankhamun: stolen!
+Cheddar: gone!
+The Great Cheese Jars of Tutankhamun: stolen!

 And now, these daring cheese thieves have claimed the most famous
 cheese of all: the Cheese of Turin, a crumb of cheese purported to